-The park is experiencing a water shortage.
+The is currently a water shortage at the park.
 No filling will be allowed at the park.

 Nearby Attractions